Valentine's Day gift ideas that show your love

 Hanna Andersson Women's Long John Top & Pant (each piece $33.60, regularly $48; hannaandersson.com)

-Here's a fact: Hanna Andersson's pajamas last forever.
-After years and years of constant wear and washing, they look as good as the day you bought them, which is why you should grab this up for your lady in one of these four adorable, lovey-dovey patterns.
+After years and years of constant wear and washing, Hanna Andersson's pajamas look as good as the day you bought them, which is why you should grab this up for your lady in one of these four adorable, lovey-dovey patterns.
 Bonus: There are matching sets for the kiddos, too.

-If your date nights include Netflix, takeout and falling asleep on the couch, it's time to turn off the TV and open this deck of cards.
-The game includes 150 conversation-starting questions — such as "When did you realize you were in love with me?" and "What do I do that turns you on the most?" — that aim to reconnect partners and improve quality time.

 _______________________________________________________________________________